SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/05-Homework.md

 Every **odd string** is representing a **resource** (e.g. Gold, Silver, Copper, and so on), and **every even – quantity**.

-Your task is to collect the resources and print them each on a new line.
+Your task is to collect the resources and print each of them on a new line.

-**Print the resources and their quantities in format**:
+**Print the resources and their quantities in this format**:

 `{resource} –> {quantity}`

-The quantities inputs will be in the range `[1 ...
+The quantities inputs will be in range `[1 ...
 2 000 000 000]`

 # Example 1